First of June ....

 My brothers were already downstairs and were told first.

-I on the other hand, slowly put my clothes on as my mind was registering the news that
+I on the other hand, slowly put my clothes on as my mind was registering the news that was coming.

 I knew already.